 Tip: there are a lot of little corners and hidden benches so you will feel comfortable while breastfeeding.

 Accommodation in Rome is an endless topic, so be prepared for long research.
-When choosing a place to stay with a baby, we always make sure that our room meets the following conditions:
+When choosing a place to stay with a baby, we always look for family-friendly hotels, and make sure that our room meets the following conditions: